Citation guides

 Place the quoted text within quotation marks.
 Cite the author's surname and year of publication in brackets.
 If available, include a page number for the quoted passage.
 Otherwise, a single line of poetry will look like any other quote.
 If you're quoting two lines from a poem, though, you will need to include a include a forward slash to ...

-20. How to Cite Quotes in APA (with Pictures)
+22. How to Cite Dialogue in APA

-21. How to Format Dialogue in APA
+23. How to Format Dialogue in APA

 Any citations within the text must be included on the references page at the end of the paper.
 Very often, dialogue is taken from books, so the author's last name is first, followed by a comma and the author's initials.
 The publication year is within parentheses.
 There is a period.
 Next comes the italicized name of the book in sentence case and ...

-23. MLA Formatting Quotations
+24. MLA Formatting Quotations

+For quotations that are more than four lines of prose or three lines of verse, place quotations in a free-standing block of text and omit quotation marks.
 Start the quotation on a new line, with the entire quote indented 1/2 inch from the left margin while maintaining double-spacing.
-Your parenthetical citation should come after the closing punctuation mark.
-When quoting verse, maintain original line breaks.
-(You should maintain double-spacing throughout your essay.)
+Your parenthetical citation should come after the closing ...